Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 If you are on a highway or busy road and are in a position that blocks traffic, then you need to turn on your hazard lights.
 This will alert other road users that you are not a moving vehicle and maintain a wide berth.

 Stopping on a busy road can result in an accident if road users do not take the necessary precautions.
-To find out more about what to do if your car stops while driving, click here.
-Once you get your car home, you will need to contact your mechanic.
+Click here to learn more about what to do if your car stops while driving.
+When you get your car home, you must contact your mechanic.
 If you contact a Ford mechanic, chances are they will have encountered this issue.

 They must have seen it already, as it is a common issue in some model years of the Ford Escape.
 We recommend that you ensure all mechanics are aware of common Ford Escape Problems with Ford Escape transmissions, especially if they are local mechanics and don’t specialize in Ford.

-At this point, you will be presented with 3 options, and your choice will depend on your budget.
+At this point, you will be presented with 3 options, depending on your budget.

 Option 1: Buy a Used Transmission

 However, you need to find out the current transmission state you’re getting.
-This means that you may experience the same problem in the next few years.
-This can be very expensive and usually only comes with a maximum warranty of 90 days.
+You may experience the same problem in the next few years.
+This can be very expensive and usually only comes with a 90-day maximum warranty.

 Option 2: Repair the Transmission